How to Set SMART Goals

 What does SMART stand for?

-S.M.A.R.T. stands for specific, measurable, attainable, relevant, and time-bound.
-Let me explain and break each letter down.
+SMART stands for specific, measurable, achievable, relevant, and time-bound.
+Let's break each one down.

 S stands for Specific